SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    Behind the scenes,
    Swift's array and dictionary types are implemented as :newTerm:`generic collections`.
-   Generic types are described in :doc:`Generics`.
+   For more on generic types and collections, see :doc:`Generics`.